NiftyliuS/home-cloud/router-installation/ubuntu-server-22.04.md

 If everything is good, restart the DHCP server:
 `sudo systemctl restart isc-dhcp-server`

-To check what devices are connected to the cluster network at any time, run:
+To check what devices are connected to the cluster network at any time, run: \
-`dhcp-lease-list`
+`dhcp-lease-list` \
+You might need to reconnect already connected devices

 If a device is connected, you should see something like this:
 (You may need to reconnect all the Ethernet cables)